AmVa93n/EndlessDungeon/README.md

 ## Additional features
 - Score submission (achieved via local storage)
 - Archery: while not necessary in order to progress through levels, the player has a bow in their disposal which they can use to shoot monsters and clear a path.
-- Option to pause and resume the game session
+- Option to pause and resume the game session.

 ## Data structure
 - The `Scene` static class handles transition between the game views (referred to as "scenes").